Coronavirus: US begins vaccine shipments | DW | 13.12.2020

 The vaccine rollout comes as the US continues to set new daily records in coronavirus cases and deaths.

-The US now has reported over 16 million cases of coronavirus since the pandemic began, having added over 1 million new cases since December 8.
-The death toll currently stands at over 297,800 and climbing.
+The US now has reported more than 16 million cases of coronavirus since the pandemic began, having added over 1 million new cases since December 8.
+The death toll currently stands at more than 298,000.

 rs,wmr/rc (AP, AFP, Reuters)